tulios/kafkajs/README.md

 > `batch.highWatermark` is the last committed offset within the topic partition.
 It can be useful for calculating lag.

+> `eachBatchAutoResolve` configures auto-resolve of batch processing.
+If set to true, KafkaJS will automatically commit the last offset of the batch if `eachBatch` doesn't throw an error.
+Default: true.

-> `resolveOffset()` is used to mark the message as processed.
+> `resolveOffset()` is used to mark a message in the batch as processed.
 In case of errors, the consumer will automatically commit the resolved offsets.
-With the default configuration, the function can't be interrupted without ignoring the unprocessed message; this happens because after the function is executed the last offset of the batch is automatically resolved and committed.
-To have a fine grain control of message processing it's possible to disable the auto-resolve, setting the property `eachBatchAutoResolve` to false.

 Example:

 ```javascript
 consumer.run({